Emergence of Symbols in Neural Networks for Semantic Understanding and Communication

-Here we propose the SEA-net, a new framework that endows neural networks with the ability to create understandable symbols and acquire new knowledge only by symbolic communication among different agents.
-Interestingly, the semantic structure embedded in the SEA-net-generated symbol system shares important features with the human language, suggesting a potential common mechanism underlying symbol generation and understanding in the human brain and the model proposed here.
+In the present study, we propose a new framework (symbol emergence artificial network (SEA-net)) that endows neural networks with the ability to create understandable symbols and acquire new knowledge by symbolic communication among different agents.
+Interestingly, the semantic structure embedded in the SEA-net-generated system shares important features with the human language, suggesting a potential common mechanism underlying symbol generation and understanding in the human brain and proposed model.

 \textbf{Results}